 As early as 1018 the town of Rab was paying a tribute of several pounds of pure silk produced in Rab, to Venice.

 I attended the event in Cilipi the small village not far from my village all part of the Konavle region.
 I had watched the traditional dance.

-It was an incredible experience to see how the story holds the music and dance altogether.
+It was an incredible experience to see how the story holds the music and dance all together.

-Men led the women and danced in fast pace.
+Men led the women and danced in the fast pace.

 I experienced many great moments in Croatia.

 Now looking back at the small places where I had visited and had I enjoyed I changed with the beautiful moments.

 The Silk Road is perceived as the long land communication route between Asia and Europe, as an image of a massive ball of silken thread that has been unraveling for centuries over thousands of kilometers.
 That is replete with priceless experiences, ideas, and inventions.